gukoff/gukoff.github.io/_posts/2026-08-02-new-magic-hexagons.markdown

 I then employed GPT-5.6 Sol (max), which reasoned for many hours and... also failed to find a proof.
 Before running out of credits, however, it produced several new ideas.
 Those ideas became part of the project's shared context and remained available in later conversations.

-In one such conversation, while I was once again directing GPT-5.6 Sol toward a proof, it picked up several of those earlier ideas and combined them into what looked like a breakthrough.
+In one such conversation, while I was once again directing GPT-5.6 Sol (high) toward a proof, it picked up several of those earlier ideas and combined them into what looked like a breakthrough.
 After checking it computationally, I had a constructive argument for every order $n>800$ divisible by $16$.

 Once that foothold was established, the work REALLY gained traction.
 Iteration by iteration, I pushed GPT-5.6 Sol (high) to generalize the construction: first to orders divisible by $8$, then by $4$, then by $2$, and finally to remove the divisibility condition altogether.
 The proved threshold also fell from $800$ to $114$.